Journey to Pascha

 By the end of this Lesson, learners should be able to:

-• Tell simply the story of the Wise and Foolish Maidens (Note: "Maidens" is the word used in the Revised Standard Version of the Bible)
+• Tell, in a simple way, the story of the Wise and Foolish Maidens (Note: "Maidens" is the word used in the Revised Standard Version of the Bible)

 • Tell why it is important to be prepared for Jesus Christ when He comes to be with us